Quick Summary

 - Some users might prefer a subscription model for regular use

-12. SIGN.PLUS
+12. Best for Mobile Apps: SIGN.PLUS

 SIGN.PLUS is a comprehensive electronic signature software that excels in both price and performance compared to its competitors.
 It distinguishes itself with superior mobile apps for Android and iOS, offering a seamless experience for mobile users.